djrooz/gamedev-logs-analysis/README.md

 Exploratory data analysis of user behavior and game logs in a mobile gamedev startup.

 Gamedev Logs Analysis
-This project was completed as part of the “More Pandas” course on Karpov.courses.
+This project was completed as part of the course on Karpov.courses.

 📌 Project Goal
 To analyze user profiles and in-game behavior logs to understand player activity, success rates, premium impact, and platform preferences.